Leptogenesis with dynamical couplings

-In this letter, we explore leptogenesis incorporating a temperature-dependent $\lambda_D$.
-We posit that at high temperatures, $\lambda_D$ is effectively suppressed, resulting in the simultaneous suppression of both the asymmetric decay of the RHNs and the washout processes.
-As the temperature decreases to the point where the washout processes are typically highly suppressed, $\lambda_D$ becomes sizable.
-Under these conditions, the RHNs decay asymmetrically, giving rise to a lepton asymmetry while the washout rates remain below the Hubble expansion rate.
-This decrease in washout rates leads to an enhancement in the BAU.
-For simplicity, in this work, we assume a mass hierarchy between the three generations of the RHNs, $M_{2,3}\gg M_1$, and only consider the lightest RHN in the following discussions.
-The remainder of this study is arranged as follows: We begin by describing the impact of a temperature-dependent $\lambda_D$ on reaction rates during leptogenesis using two toy models.
-We then investigate the enhancement of BAU that can be reached in our mechanism.
+In this Letter, we propose a mechanism to solve the washout problem by incorporating a dynamical coupling in leptogenesis.
+In particular, we focus on the strong washout regime of the leptogenesis parameter space.
+The introduction of temperature-dependent elements is used in different manners to produce dark matter~\cite{Cohen:2008nb, Cui:2011qe, Baker:2016xzo, Baker:2017zwx, Croon:2019ugf, Heurtier:2019beu, Croon:2020ntf} and BAU~\cite{Dutta:2018zkg, Ellis:2019flb, Azatov:2021irb, Baldes:2021vyz, Croon:2022gwq, Huang:2022vkf, Chun:2023ezg, ChoeJo:2023ffp, ChoeJo:2023cnx}.
+Here, our mechanism exploits the fact that washout processes depend on scattering particle energies in the thermal bath, while the RHN decay process is not affected in the same way.
+We suppress the coupling $\lambda_D$ at high temperatures to delay the onset of both processes, and restore it to the thermal value when washout processes are kinematically suppressed.
+Consequently, RHNs decay asymmetrically into the lepton asymmetry while washout rates remain below the Hubble expansion rate, enabling a new leptogenesis scenario.
+The remainder of this study is arranged as follows: We begin by describing the impact of a temperature-dependent $\lambda_D$ on reaction rates of leptogenesis.
+We then investigate the enhancement of BAU that can be reached with dynamical couplings.
 Next, we discuss potential realizations of the mechanism, present our results regarding the RHN mass and CP-violation, and conclude with a final discussion.